USRSE/usrse.github.io/_posts/2023-01-17-escience-2022-report-out.md

 Evan Harvey, Caleb Jackson, and Naeem Khoshnevis (see the [agenda](https://us-rse.org/rse-escience-2022/agenda/) for full details and slides from the presentations).
-Topics included diversity, equity, and inclusion; experience reports on engineering for half-precision scalar support, and the pros and cons of Jupyter notebooks in scientific applications.
+Topics included diversity, equity, and inclusion; experience reports on engineering for half-precision scalar support; and the pros and cons of Jupyter notebooks in scientific applications.

 ![RSEs in eScience 2022 Agenda]({{ site.baseurl }}/assets/posts/2023-01-17-rse-escience-agenda.png)